daniel-gustafsson/WindowToLinq/README.md

 ```

 Incidentally the last row of a window with no preceding bound happens to include the total aggregates on the whole sequence.
-Since the standard LINQ operators does not include a simple way of calculating multiple aggregates without iterating multiple times on the sequence I find this quite useful (as an alternative to for example [Push LINQ)( http://msmvps.com/blogs/jon_skeet/archive/2008/01/04/quot-push-quot-linq-revisited-next-attempt-at-an-explanation.aspx)).
+Since the standard LINQ operators does not include a simple way of calculating multiple aggregates without iterating multiple times on the sequence I find this quite useful (as an alternative to for example [Push LINQ]( http://msmvps.com/blogs/jon_skeet/archive/2008/01/04/quot-push-quot-linq-revisited-next-attempt-at-an-explanation.aspx)).

 ```c#
 var result = Enumerable.Range(1, 10)